EmployeeIssues.comU.S. Employee Rights in Plain English

 States may enact their own minimum wage laws that include or expand the minimum protections afforded by the FLSA; for example, states may mandate higher hourly pay rates than does the FLSA.
 Many states have enacted such laws, while others have simply adopted the FSLA "as is".

-For example, on January 1, 2008, San Francisco's minimum wage law (ordinance) mandated $9.36 per hour, while California's equivalent law mandated $8.00 across the state.
-Both were higher than the hourly rate mandated by Federal law (FLSA) at the time.
+For example, on January 1, 2013, San Francisco's minimum wage law (ordinance) mandated $10.55 per hour, while California's equivalent minimum wage law mandated $8.00 across the state.
+Both were higher than the $7.25 hourly rate mandated by Federal law (FLSA).
 Employers must pay the higher amounts to their eligible California employees.

 A few states mandate hourly pay rates that are lower than the Federal equivalent, presumably to ensure that employees who are not covered by the FLSA aren't forced to work for less.
 Regardless, employees in those states who are covered by the FLSA are entitled to receive the higher, Federal minimum wage.
 The FLSA always rules, except in states and municipalities that have more generous minimum wage laws.

-If you reasonably believe that you are eligible to receive the Federal or state minimum wage, but your employer is paying you a lower hourly amount, then you likely may file a wage claim with the wage and hour (or equivalent) division of the state labor department.
+If you reasonably believe that you are eligible to receive the Federal or state minimum wage, but your employer is paying you at a lower hourly rate, then you likely may file a wage claim with the wage and hour (or equivalent) division of the state labor department.

 For legal advice, such as which between filing a claim or lawsuit is the better way to go in your particular situation, consult a lawyer.
 Such lawsuits are typically referred to as "wage and hour" lawsuits and many are class actions.